-Figure 5: S11 Plot for the Rectangular Patch Antenna.
+Figure 5: Return Loss Plot for the Rectangular Patch Antenna.

 Figure 4 represents the top view of the geometry of the proposed antenna in CST- Microwave studio software.
-Figure 5 shows S11 vs Frequency graph for the antenna.
-The result obtained shows that the antenna is multi band antenna have a return loss of 32.45 dB at 3.36 GHz and corresponding bandwidth is 110MHz which is very low.
+Figure 5 shows the S11 vs Frequency graph for the antenna.
+The result obtained shows that the antenna is multi-band antenna have a return loss of 32.45 dB at 3.36 GHz and corresponding bandwidth is 110MHz which is very low.
 Improvement in the performance of the rectangular patch antenna is further improved with the insertion of the some defected structure in the patch shape.
-Here F-shape structure is used.
+Here the F-shape structure is used.
 Results obtained with the introduction of the F-Shape slits are presented in the next section.
-3. PROPOSED RECTANGULAR PATCH ANTENNA WITH F-TYPE SLITS: The geometry of the conventional rectangular patch antenna is modified to improve the performance.
+3. PROPOSED RECTANGULAR PATCH ANTENNA WITH F-TYPE SLITS:

+The geometry of the conventional rectangular patch antenna is modified to improve the performance.
 As shown in the following figure that the two F-Type slits are introduced in the geometry of the patch.
-The geometry of the inserted slits are same, only deference is the orientation of the insertion.
+The geometry of the inserted slits are the same, the only difference is the orientation of the insertion.